written by Sarah Nield

 Bain’s Babes always try to be professional and are happy to work with the huge team required to run an Event to ensure the smooth running of the classes and the day overall.
 There are probably around 150 volunteers each day!

-Lunch!
-Skipton undoubtedly do the best lunches (although I may be a tad biased) but beware if a certain lady is on duty in the Start Box.
-She knows who she is!
-Guard your lunch with your life!
-Somerford Park deserves a mention too.
-Especially for their strawberries and black pepper!
 Lunch is taken in shifts generally, unless we’re particularly lucky and a break for the course change matches a time when people are hungry.
 Someone will brew up and then we’re all back “in the game” and into the afternoon’s work, settling down into more cake ….
 MORE cake … really?

-Getting busier now, on days with lots of multiple riders the cross country gets especially busy as they all complete dressage and showjumping on five or six horses and are now ready to take them all across country.
+On days with lots of multiple riders, the cross country gets especially busy as they all complete dressage and showjumping on five or six horses and are now ready to take them all across the country.
 On the instruction of the controller we change to one and a half minutes between each starter.
 We must keep a keen eye on how many horses are on course.
 The controller tells the maximum number they consider to be safe.
 We alert the starter when to hold a horse from starting whilst we wait for another horse to finish.
 Team work is the key now.
 It’s very busy in the Start Box and there’s a lot to concentrate on.
 The banter of the morning subsides as we all get our heads down and concentrate on each horse on the course.

 A visit from the British Eventing Steward to see how we’re getting on as the afternoon progresses.
 The Stewards work tirelessly throughout the day ensuring that the event runs smoothly and everyone is happy and it’s great to get a visit from them to boost morale.

 Mike is outside starting the horses when his rain sensor kicks in.
 He can sense a moving rain cloud at 5 miles.
-So when the suggestion comes from outside “Would anyone else like a turn out here?” we all exchange glances, then check the sky.
+So when the suggestion comes from outside, to the Bain’s Babes … “Would anyone else like a turn out here?” we all exchange glances, then check the sky.
 Sure enough, it’s looking grey now when it had been brilliant sunshine that morning.
 “Who has full waterproofs?” we ask each other wearily.
 Struggling to get them on before Mike is back in the box, thrusting the start clock into your hands and saying, “I’ve told the next rider 30 seconds.”.
 We shoot him a withering look and frantically finish pulling on said waterproofs and rush outside to shout “20 seconds” as the first drops begin to fall.

 Hysteria generally starts to set in at around 4.30pm, well over 200 horses completed and we’re starting to make up their colours … “What do you think about that one?
 Chocolate?”.
 “And this one?”
 “Beige?”.
 The next one is yet another bl**dy BAY!
 Oh a finisher (we gasp) It’s a possible overtaker!
 Which one?
 The finish is too far away to see the number!
 Check the green pad for colours – rider in pink on a bay horse.
 Well who’d have thought something so unusual!
 Who has she overtaken?
 Oh yes, another pink rider on a bay!
 All eyes follow them round the finish lane.
 What’s the number?
 Did we see the number?
 Despatch a runner to eyeball the bib.
 The dedication of this cake fuelled team knows no limits!